Haddonfield Memorial High School: Other accomplishments

 The girls cross country team won the Group I state championship in 1990, 1993 and 1998, and won the Group II title in 1994, 2005–2008, 2016.
 The program's eight state titles are tied for sixth-most in New Jersey.

 The girls basketball team won the Group I state championship in 1993 and 1994 (vs. North Warren Regional High School both years) and 1998 and 1999 (vs. Bloomfield Tech High School both years) and the Group II state championship in 1997 (defeating West Morris Mendham High School in the tournament final) and 2004 (vs. Chatham High School).
-The program's six state titles are tied for seventh-most in the state.
+The program's six state titles are tied for eighth-most in the state.
 The 1993 team ran their record to 26–3 after winning the Group I title with 51–46 victory against North Warren in the championship game played at Monmouth College The 1994 team repeated as Group I champion defeating North Warren by a score of 69–46 in the tournament finals.
 The team won the 1999 Group I state title with a 61–45 win against Bloomfield Tech in the finals of the playoffs and advanced to the Tournament of Champions as the fifth seed, falling to fourth-seed Ewing High School 59–55 in overtime in the first round and finishing the season with a 24–6 record, after Ewing scored a basket with less than a second left in regulation to tie the game.

 The girls soccer team won the Group I state title in 1997 (as co-champion with Morris Catholic High School), 2005 (as co-champion with Pascack Valley High School), 2007 (vs. Pascack Hills High School) and 2009 (vs. Mahwah High School).
 In 2007, the girls soccer team won the South, Group II state sectional championship with a 3–2 win over Woodstown High School in the tournament final.
 The team moved on to win the Group II state championship with a 1–0 win over Pascack Hills in the championship game played at The College of New Jersey to finish the season with a record of 24–1.